qulacs/qulacs/README.md

 Qulacs is licensed under the [MIT license](https://github.com/qulacs/qulacs/blob/master/LICENSE).

-## Quick Install
+## Quick Install for Python

 ```
 pip install qulacs
 ```

-Notice: This command installs the Qulacs binary with Intel AVX2 instructions.
-If your computer doesn't support AVX2, the Python program using Qulacs installed by this command will almost certainly fail due to segmentation fault or something else.
-You should check your CPU and if it doesn't support AVX2 (i.e. older than Haswell) then you have to install Qulacs from the source code with the following command.
+If C++ compiler (gcc or MSVC), git, and cmake are installed, Qulacs installed with the below commands shows the performance optimized for your system.
+See "Install Python library from source" for detail.

 ```
 pip install git+https://github.com/qulacs/qulacs.git